almerk/js-fullstack/README.md

 # JS fullstack app

-> It started as my first spa application on vue.
-I added express server for api calls emulation, moved client and server app to different containers and mongodb container to store dto.
+It started as my first spa application on vue.
+I added express server for api calls emulation, moved client and server app to different containers and mongodb container to store some entities.

+Client part is built using webpack and vue-cli and published to nginx server as static content.
+Server part uses nodejs + express server and mongoclient (without mongoose).

 ## Scenarios

  Server app requires running mongo container, and client app requires server app.

 All these apps use configured .env file, which is not stored in this repo.

 ```
 MONGO_PORT=27017
 MONGO_DB=<db name>
 SERVER_PORT=8087
+SERVER_OUT_PORT=<Public accessible port for api endpoint>
 MONGO_INITDB_ROOT_USERNAME=<db user>
 MONGO_INITDB_ROOT_PASSWORD=<db password>
 MONGO_HOSNAME=<db host>
 ```

+To build images run:
+>docker-compose build

+   and to start this app
+>docker-compose up

+Meanwhile webclient should be accessible at http://localhost:80/

-## DTO
+## Entities

 Server app provides fake api to these listed entities: